tazama-lf/Full-Stack-Docker-Tazama/README.md

 ![start-services-1](/images/full-stack-docker-tazama-start-bat-1.png)

 The installation script provides 3 docker deployment options
-1. Public deployment is a basic rule sample where the system is built from the source code in GitHub (this option is most useful for developers to explore the system)
+1. Public deployment is a basic rule sample where the system is built from the source code in GitHub (this option is most useful for developers to explore the system).
+By changing the branches in the `.env` file it is possible to deploy from branches other than main e.g. dev or a feature branch
-2. Full service deployment using pre-built images published on DockerHub.
+2. Full service deployment using pre-built images published on DockerHub from the main branch.
 Full service includes deploying all the current Tazama rules
-3. Public deployment using pre-built images published on DockerHub.
+3. Public deployment using pre-built images published on DockerHub from the main branch.
 This option is similar to option 1 but instead of building the images from source code, the deployment is from pre-built images on DockerHub

 ![select-option](/images/full-stack-docker-tazama-select-option.png)